 Three to six months is kind of a range, though, which is why deciding how much is right for you depends on two things: how much uncertainty you might have to face and your personal comfort level.

-But maybe you’re in a stable, salaried job and share finances with someone in a stable, salaried job — and yet, three months doesn’t feel like enough security for you.
-In that case, save more.
+But let’s say that, despite being in a stable, salaried job, and despite sharing finances with someone in a stable, salaried job, three months doesn’t feel like enough security for you.
+In that case, save more!
 These are just guidelines, so do what feels best for you.
 (Just don’t keep all your money in cash.
 We typically recommend putting some aside to invest after you’ve hit your personal emergency fund goal — here’s why.)

 Once you’re clear on your number, three things to help you get started saving up.
 First: Make a spending plan that works for your real life.
 That’s the best way to make sure you’re prioritizing your money goals.
-Third: Work your way up, and set mini-goals along the way.
+Second: Work your way up, and set mini-goals along the way.
 Maybe your first goal is $1,000, and then one month’s expenses.
 And third: Pay down high-interest-rate debt — anything more than 10% for sure — before you save more than one month’s take-home pay.
 (Waiting too long to pay that debt off can really cost you.
 Plus, freeing yourself from minimum payments will help you save faster.)

 Where to keep your emergency fund